Reserve risk free by March 31st! Contact us for details.

 Abel Tasman National Park

-We are in the capable hands of local guides who provide us with an intimate glimpse into the flora and fauna of the area.
-Along the way we stop for a picnic lunch on a secluded beach, where we also have the chance to swim in the refreshing Tasman Bay.
-Our rewarding outing concludes with a water taxi ride to Kaiteriteri Beach before we return to Nelson (please note that the route we hike today will depend on the tides).
+Our wonderful local guides provide us with an intimate glimpse into the flora and fauna of the area.
+Along the way, we stop for a picnic lunch on a secluded beach, where we also have the chance to swim in the refreshing Tasman Bay.
+This afternoon's outing concludes with a water taxi ride to Kaiteriteri Beach before we return to Nelson.

 Transfer to Kaikoura; Marlborough Wine Region

-Tonight we dine at a local restaurant renowned for meals produced from seasonal, local ingredients.
+Tonight, we dine at a local restaurant renowned for its use of seasonal, local ingredients.

 The White MorphKaikoura, New Zealand